Customer Proprietary Network Information (CPNI) Certification

 The CPNI certification is due by March 1 of each year and certifies compliance with the CPNI rules for the immediately preceding year.
-You can file on paper with the Federal Communications Commission, but most carriers file using the Commission’s Electronic Comment Filing Service in WC Docket No. 06-36.
+You can file using the Commission’s Electronic Comment Filing Service in WC Docket No. 06-36.
 There is no filing fee imposed by the FCC.

 Attorneys at Thomas Lynch & Associates are familiar with the rules and regulations that govern the CPNI requirements and can help you prepare the certification and associated statement of compliance.
 You can review the CPNI rules yourself and prepare a certification and statement, but the rules are complex and it is usually not cost effective to do so.
 We charge a flat fee to prepare and file the certification.
 Contact us for more information.